jwentong/jwentong.github.io/index.md

 * Optimization and Game Theory

 ---
-# Research News
+# What's News

 {: .text-justify}
-- We are organizing a conference workshop with Huawei on 15-16 September titled "[Huawei-HKUST Joint workshop on Theory for Future Wireless](https://wireless-workshop-2022.hkust.edu.hk/)".
+- We are organizing a conference workshop with Huawei on Sep.
+15-16 titled "[Huawei-HKUST Joint workshop on Theory for Future Wireless](https://wireless-workshop-2022.hkust.edu.hk/)".
 [Register here](https://hkust.zoom.us/webinar/register/WN_qwGqcFEiSHyXpN9B4S7MnA).
+(Sep.
+4, 2022)
-- I am receiving my Ph.D. degree from Xiamen University in June 27.
+- I am receiving the Ph.D. degree from Xiamen University.
+(Jun.
+27, 2022)
-- I got the Postdoctoral Fellow in Dept. of ECE in The Hong Kong University of Science and Technology, supervised by Prof. Jun Zhang.
+- I am receiving the Postdoctoral Fellow in Dept. of ECE in The Hong Kong University of Science and Technology, supervised by Prof. Jun Zhang.
+(Mar.
+2022)

 ---
 # Publications